 - Multi-pass systems such as Herriot Cells, White Cells and FTIR spectroscopy.

 Our copper mirrors with reflective gold coating offer a broad consistent reflectivity in the infrared spectrum, perfect for fiber laser mirrors.
 Gold coated copper mirrors are also ideal for reflecting broad band infrared radiation such as in IR spectroscopy, or where multi-wavelength or tunable laser sources are used.

 Gold coated mirrors or molybdenum mirrors, which combine high reflectivity and chemical inertness, are perfect for QCL applications.
-Metal mirrors for multi pass gas cells have been a speciality of Laser Beam Products for more than 20 years.
+Metal mirrors for multi pass gas cells have been a speciality of LBP Optics for more than 20 years.

 Our protected silver coated mirrors based on aluminium or copper substrates can give good infrared reflectivity (99%) and visible reflectivity (99%).
 The visible reflectivity of a silver coated mirror is useful for alignment and adjustment with a visible laser diode.